-Beyondblue reports more than 70% of men experiencing issues with mental health do not access support services and less than 20% see their GP about mental health.
+- More than 70% of men experience issues with mental health but do not access support services and less than 20% see their GP about mental health.

-In spite of these statistics, we know that men are less likely to seek help than women.
-For example, only one in four men who experience anxiety or depression access treatment and overall, only 27 per cent of men seek professional help.
+- Only one in four men who experience anxiety or depression access treatment and overall, only 27 per cent of men seek professional help.

 Men seeking support – it’s not always easy

-We understand that sometimes men can find it challenging to seek out support.
-We know there are often beliefs we inherit as men that we need to be independent, to be strong and sort things out for ourselves.
-Jason reminds us that “these can be great qualities, but they sometimes don’t help guys when they are struggling”.
+We also know there are often beliefs we inherit as men that we need to be independent, to be strong and sort things out for ourselves.
+Jason reminds us that “these are great qualities, but they sometimes don’t help guys when they are struggling”.

 Support for the Men of La Trobe

-- Counselling tailored specifically for men.
-Yes, guys do seek counselling!
-“The reasons for seeking counselling and the support received is as individual as the men we see” Jason said.
-Support is tailored specifically to guys interested in looking after their mental health, men’s related issues or for guys that have a preference to see a male counsellor.
+Yes, guys do seek counselling each and every day at our service!
+“The reasons for seeking counselling and the support received is as individual as the men we see”.
+Support for guys interested in looking after their mental health, men’s related issues or for guys that have a preference to see a male counsellor.
 Counselling is relaxed, confidential and tailored specifically for you and what you want to achieve.

-- Workshops and group sessions: We work with the group Tomorrow man (ABC TV Series ‘Man Up’) who provide workshops on masculinity and posing the question of what it is to be a man today.
-These workshops are run intermittently during the year and are a great opportunity to connect with other likeminded men to continue the important conversation about men’s health.
+We work with the group ‘Tomorrow man’ (ABC TV Series ‘Man Up’) who provide workshops on masculinity and pose the question of what it is to be a man today.
+These workshops are run intermittently during the year and are a great opportunity to connect with other like-minded men to continue the important conversation about men’s health.

-Use our La Trobe University Crisis Line for Out-of-Hours Mental Health and Wellbeing Support.
+If you are in need of more immediate or crisis support use our La Trobe University Crisis Line for Out-of-Hours Mental Health and Wellbeing Support.
 Phone 1300 146 307 or text 0488 884 100.
 This service operates 5pm-9am on weekdays and 24 hours during weekends and public holidays.